 Visually impaired teachers can thrive at every education level.
 In fact, blind teachers have their own association that provides resources, support, and job postings.

-- Average salary—$57K (for all education, training, and library occupations)
+- Average salary—$58K (for all educational instruction and library occupations)

 11. Social worker